bdilday/pythonfun/ftebb/README.md

 9       21  1.418102e-07  0.499341   0.500642       0.499350
 ```

-And if games had a 10-inning baseline, they'd be more likely to win, in games that end after regulation, but more likely to lose overall due to extra inning games.
+And if games had a 10-inning baseline, the Moonwalkers would be more likely to win in games that end after regulation, but more likely to lose overall due to extra inning games.

 ```
 $ python ./ftebb.py --success-prob 0.1 0.4 --offset 0 3 --baseline-innings 10